-SC Capital Partners – Press Release Singapore, 19th January 2015 – SC Capital Partners, a Singapore-based institutional real estate private equity investment firm, is pleased to announce the final closing of its fourth real estate private equity fund, Real Estate Capital Asia Partners IV L.P. (“RECAP IV”), with $850 million of total equity commitments.
+SC Capital Partners Pte.
+Ltd, a Singapore-based institutional real estate private equity investment firm, is pleased to announce the final closing of its open-ended real estate core plus fund, SC Core Fund, with $451.5 million of total equity commitments.

 Singapore-based SC Capital has raised US$451.5m (€392m) for its debut core-plus real estate fund, SCORE.
 The fund had an initial target of US$400m and will now be closed to new investors for three years, or until 95% of the has been invested.